 We took the tram to the main museum.
 Some of the live day activities include a horse and carriage ride, candy making demonstration, Penny Farthing rider, printing press workshop demonstrations, road transport and tram workshops, a blacksmith working in the forge, and the pump house was in operation.

 A tram takes visitors between MOTAT’s two locations.
 It also stops at the Auckland Zoo.
-On MOTAT Live Day they bring out the double-decker ‘Big Ben’ tram, as well as another heritage tram (weather dependent).
+On Live Day, they bring out the double-decker ‘Big Ben’ tram, as well as another heritage tram (weather dependent).
 We rode on both, one in each direction.

 MOTAT has evening events throughout the year.
 Some on holidays, others just for fun.

-Leading up to Christmas, MOTAT has an annual evening Christmas lights display, with proceeds going to a children’s charity.
-It’s a super popular event and my best advice is to get there early.
+It’s a super popular event, and my best advice is to get there early.